The Petersson/Kuznetsov trace formula with prescribed local ramifications: Introduction

 \section{Introduction}

-The Petersson and the Kuznetsov trace formulae are very close in nature, and they can be both derived from a relative trace formula as in \cite{KL06}\cite{knightly_kuznetsovs_2013}, by integrating pretrace formula against characters over unipotent subgroups, with the difference coming only from the Archimedean component.
-They have been important tools in analytic number theory to study various types of problems like the moments of L-functions and their subconvexity bound.
+The Petersson and the Kuznetsov trace formulae are very close in nature, and they can be both derived from a relative trace formula as in \cite{knightly_kuznetsovs_2013,KL06}, by integrating pretrace formula against characters over unipotent subgroups, with the difference coming only from the Archimedean component.
+They have been important tools in analytic number theory to study various types of problems like the vertical Sato-Tate conjecture, the moments of $L-$functions and their subconvexity bounds.
 See for example \cite{Blo19} for a survey.

 In this paper we derive refined Petersson/Kuznetsov trace formulae with prescribed local ramifications.
-More precisely, the spectral side of these formulae consists of newforms which are associated to automorphic representations whose local component at a given place $p$ belongs to a small family of supercuspidal representations or principal series representations.
+More precisely, the spectral side of these formulae consists of newforms which are associated to automorphic representations whose local component at a given place $p$ belongs to a small family of supercuspidal representations or principal series representations. \yh{These formulae have shorter spectral sums or integrals, at the cost of encountering generalized Kloosterman sum and longer geometric side.
+They can be useful to balance the contributions from the main term and error terms of the geometric side for applications.}

-We shall use them to study the first moment of the Rankin-Selberg $L-$function.
-In the special case where we know the positivity of the $L-$functions, we further obtain hybrid subconvexity bounds, which is as strong as the Weyl bound in a relatively wide range.
+As a first application, we shall use them to study the first moment of the Rankin-Selberg $L-$function \yh{ for different families of local representations}.
+In the special case where we know the positivity of the $L-$functions, we further obtain hybrid subconvexity bounds, which is as strong as the Weyl bound \yh{in a much wider range compared with the previous work in the square-free case \cite{feigon_averages_2009} and the most recent work in the depth aspect \cite{HN18}.} We expect many other applications in the near future.

-\subsection{the classical trace formulae}
+\subsection{The classical trace formulae}

-Consider for simplicity the classical Petersson trace formula, which is slightly easier to describe:
+Consider for simplicity the classical Petersson trace formula, which relates the Fourier coefficients of holomorphic modular forms to the Kloosterman sums as follows:

-Here the sum of $\varphi$ is over an orthonormal basis (with respect to \eqref{Eq2.1:AdelicL2}) of holomorphic cuspidal automorphic forms of weight $\kappa$, level $N$ and trivial nebentypus. $\lambda_m(\varphi)$ is the $m-$th normalized Fourier coefficient. $\KL\lb m_1,m_2,c \rb $ is the classical Kloosterman sum with conductor $c$:
+Here the sum of $\varphi$ is over an orthonormal basis (with respect to \eqref{Eq2.1:AdelicL2}) of holomorphic automorphic forms of weight $\kappa$, level $N$ and trivial nebentypus. $\lambda_m(\varphi)$ is the $m-$th normalized Fourier coefficient. $\KL\lb m_1,m_2,c \rb $ is the classical Kloosterman sum with conductor $c$: